Ants: Farmers, Engineers, Warriors, Workers and Royalty

 Today ants are the most numerous living creatures on the planet with the largest biomass of any other animal.
 For comparison, the combined weight of all ants on earth is more than the combined weight of all humans.
 Paleontologists believe that this population expansion started around 50 million years ago, the reasons for this remain unknown and widely debated.

-As engineers, worker ants have been known to build bridges and even rafts with their bodies to cross streams, keep them from drowning and to move from place to place.
+As engineers, worker ants have been known to build bridges and even rafts with their bodies to cross streams, keep them from drowning, and move from place to place.

 help carry the heaviest loads of prey back to the colony, from foraging expeditions.